wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/1-branching.md

-By now you should know how to create a simple, two-step linear business process flow.
+By now you should know how to create a two-step linear business process flow.
 Some business processes are simple step-by-step sequential workflows, but many processes might need branching logic that requires one set of stages for one condition and another set of stages for an alternative condition.
 Think of this logic as an